Americans Spent 2 Billion Hours on Social Media, Just in July

 Not only are we spending more time on social media, but we're evidently having trouble setting boundaries and pulling ourselves away.
 Nearly a third of people ages 18 to 24 surveyed by research giant Nielsen said they have used social networking while in the bathroom.

-That's among the more striking bits of showing how addicted Americans have become to connection through Facebook, Twitter, Pinterest, Google+ and other networks, culled together in Nielsen's annual Social Media Report, released Monday.
+That's among the more striking bits of data showing how addicted Americans have become to connection through Facebook, Twitter, Pinterest, Google+ and other networks, culled together in Nielsen's annual Social Media Report, released Monday.

 Women 'Like' It More

-Also of note is that women are spending substantially more time on social media than men: eight hours, 37 minutes when using a PC and nine hours, 43 minutes when using devices, compared with six hours, 13 minutes and six hours, 44 minutes for men, respectively, in July.
+Also of note is that women are spending substantially more time on social media than men: eight hours, 37 minutes when using a PC and nine hours, 43 minutes when using mobile devices, compared with six hours, 13 minutes and six hours, 44 minutes for men, respectively, in July.

 Based on interviews, analytics and other data, Nielsen reports that American consumers spent a mind-boggling combined 520.1 billion minutes accessing the Internet this July, up sharply from 430.4 billion last July.
 Of that, 129.4 billion minutes were spent on mobile applications, more than double last year's 58.8 billion.